dell/csm-docs/content/docs/getting-started/helmmodules/observability/_index.md

 linktitle: Observability
 weight: 3
 description: >
-  Dell Technologies (Dell) Container Storage Modules (CSM) for Observability Helm deployment
+  Container Storage Modules (CSM) for Observability Helm deployment
 ---

 ## Post Installation Dependencies

-The following third-party components are required in the same Kubernetes cluster where CSM for Observability has been deployed:
+The following third-party components are required in the same Kubernetes cluster where Container Storage Module Observability has been deployed:

 * [Prometheus](#prometheus)
 * [Grafana](#grafana)